Enhanced Response Envelope via Envelope Regularization: Introduction

 The rest of the paper is organized as follows.
 We review the original envelope model and the corresponding envelope estimator in Section \ref{sec:2-review}.
 In Section \ref{sec:2-new-reg}, we introduce a new regularization term called the envelope regularization based on which we propose the enhanced response envelope in section \ref{sec:2-new-esti}.
 The enhanced response envelope estimator naturally provides a definition for the envelope estimator when $p>n$.
 Section \ref{sec:2-imple} describes how to implement this new method in practice.
 In Section \ref{sec:3-non-asymp}, we prove that the enhanced response envelope can yield better prediction risk than the original envelope for any $(n,p)$ pair.
 Considering $n,p\rightarrow \infty$ and $p/n\rightarrow \gamma\in (0,\infty)$, we derive the limiting prediction risk result of the original envelope and the enhanced response envelope in Section \ref{sec:3-double}.
-This result along with our simulation study in Section \ref{sec:sim} verify the double descent phenomenon.
-Real data analyses are presented in Section \ref{sec:real}.
-Proofs of theorems are provided in Appendix \ref{app:A}.
+The theoretical results along with our simulation study in Section \ref{sec:sim} reveal the double descent phenomenon.
+Real data analysis is presented in Section \ref{sec:real}.
+Proofs of theorems and supplementary tables are relegated to the supplementary file of this paper.